Coronavirus (COVID-19): Current information and advice

 However, we all have a part to play in protecting ourselves and others.

-Public Health England is also advising everyone to:
+Please also follow Public Health England advice to:

 - Wash your hands when you get to work or arrive home, after you blow your nose, cough or sneeze, after using public transport, and before you eat or handle food